Skip to Content

 ICB Solutions, a division of Neighbors Bank: Not affiliated or endorsed by the U.S Department of Agriculture or any govt. agency.
 NMLS #491986.
 Not available in NY.
 Legal

-USDA Construction Loans for Building a New House
+How To Save with USDA Construction Loans When Building a New House

 What is a USDA construction loan?

-USDA construction loans are also known as USDA construction-to-permanent loans or USDA one-time close construction loans: they are a special type of home loan that allows you to finance both the purchase of land and the construction of a new house on that land under one mortgage
+USDA construction loans – also known as USDA construction-to-permanent loans or USDA one-time close construction loans – are a special type of real estate financing.
+They allow you to finance both the purchase of land and the construction of a new house on that land with one mortgage.

-Unlike traditional home purchase loans, which require you to have a house already built and ready to purchase, USDA construction loans focus on those who want to start from scratch, offering a path to homeownership through custom-building their house.
+Unlike traditional home purchase loans, which require you to have a house already built and ready to purchase, USDA construction loans focus on those with an interest in custom-building.
+It allows borrowers to erect a home designed and built for their specific interests, with the designs and touches they want.

 What do USDA construction loans cover?